 Expenditure is recognised once there is a legal or constructive obligation to transfer economic benefit to a third party, it is probable that a transfer of economic benefits will be required in settlement and the amount of the obligation can be measured reliably.
 Expenditure is classified by activity.
-The costs of each activity are made up of the total of direct costs and shared costs, including support costs involved in undertaking each activity.
+The costs of each activity are made up of the total of direct costs and support costs involved in undertaking each activity.
 Direct costs attributable to a single activity are allocated directly to that activity.
-Shared costs which contribute to more than one activity and support costs which are not attributable to a single activity are apportioned between those activities on a basis consistent with the use of resources.
+Support costs which are not attributable to a single activity are apportioned between those activities on a basis consistent with the use of resources.
 Central staff costs are allocated on the basis of time spent, and depreciation charges allocated on the portion of the asset's use.